2016 PKAL Summer Leadership Institute for STEM Faculty

-All of the Institutes are identical in format and programming, consisting of a team of nine who are nationally recognized leaders in STEM higher education.
+All of the Institutes are identical in format and programming, consisting of a team of eight who are nationally recognized leaders in STEM higher education.
 Institute mentors play a key role in guiding the Institute, contributing first-hand experience in institutional change leadership at the local and national levels.
 Mentors work with participants during the Institute to shape a personal agenda for leadership, and develop an action plan for either an ongoing or new undergraduate STEM initiative at either the campus or national level.
 As such, significant time is allotted for informal conversation and reflection with mentors.

 Additionally, the Institute strategically utilizes a combination of introspection and experiential learning—along with a variety of other approaches that include, but are not limited to case studies, role-playing, and collaborative problem-solving exercises—in order to empower a cadre of leaders who are equipped to:

 - Embrace Diverse Perspectives with Authenticity and Legitimacy; and